Swamplot Archives by Tag:

 Gorlin’s client is the youngest member of the Forbes 400 list of the Richest Americans (he’s number 317): 34-year-old former Enron trader John Arnold, who now runs secretive Centaurus Energy, a small but extraordinarily successful hedge fund company that trades energy commodities.

-A year after purchasing Dogwoods — valued by HCAD at $4.9 million — Arnold angered River Oaks preservationists by tearing it down.
+A year after purchasing Dogwoods — currently valued by HCAD at $4.9 million — Arnold angered River Oaks preservationists by tearing it down.

 After the jump, more illustrations of the house John Arnold will be trading into, plus a few photos of the one he didn’t leave behind.